bagder/uncurled/people/code-of-conduct.md

 people participating in your project.

-Yes, for most people and in most projects, these written rules are totally obvious and unnecessary to spell out because a major of people have a sense for them by default.
+Yes, for most people and in most projects, these written rules are totally obvious and unnecessary to spell out because a majority of people has a natural sense for them.
 The document is still there and is useful to make it clear for newcomers and casual observers that your project is a nice place where people are expected to behave according to these standards.
 Having them spelled out removes the need for people to try to get a sense for unwritten rules and concepts that can be difficult to figure out until someone actually tries to break one of those invisible lines.
 Such "invisible lines" are also